Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 The Limitations

 The biggest is in software, though this seems to be going very smoothly.
 On day one with the mini, there was only one App Store app of mine that had been recompiled for ARM.
 By the end of the first week, almost every one had.
 But Rosetta2 runs very smoothly, though there is a performance hit.
-Anandtech found a wide range in what that hit is, depending on the task.
+AnandTech found a wide range in what that hit is, depending on the task.
 Heavy RAM workloads did the best, with almost no degradation in performance, but heavy compute tasks saw ~30% loss in performance across a number of tests.

 But still, I really couldn’t notice, because it is totally transparent.
 The two big fish, Office and Creative Cloud are still not ready, and run in Rosetta2.
 I did some quick render tests in Premiere and they went pretty quickly though there were a couple of strange quirks.
 Final Cut Pro X, which is ARM, is blazing fast on the mini.
 Interestingly, a bunch of the Adobe (ADBE) background processes are ARM code, but the apps are still Intel, so mixed code does not seem to be an issue.

 Bigger limitations come with system extensions and certain plugin architectures, which have been obsoleted in Big Sur.
-The former may be what is holding up both Parallels and VMWare (DELL), neither of which are ready with their virtualization software.
+The former may be what is holding up both Parallels and VMware (NYSE:VMW), neither of which are ready with their virtualization software.

 From my own perspective, the biggest showstopper is the lack of Windows virtual machines, which seem like they will be stuck in limbo for a while.
 Microsoft has an ARM version of Windows, and it even runs on their own device, the Surface Pro X. But their official line is that they only license to OEMs, not to individuals.
 This is a very strange line coming from the Windows Everywhere company.